Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks

 { }

 We performed our experiments on a computer with an Apple M4 CPU and 16 GB of RAM, and a timeout of 30 seconds was used for each example.
-The table above shows the individual results for each of our novel theorems, and ``\aprove{}'' denotes the combination of all techniques as implemented in our tool.
+The table above shows the individual results for each of our novel theorems, and ``\aprove{}'' denotes the combination\footnote{So ``\aprove{}'' combines our five new theorems for PTRSs.
+Without these theorems, \aprove{} could only disprove $\PASTASTColor$ for examples that have no probabilities except 1. } of all techniques as implemented in our tool.
+The numbers in brackets denote the results when just considering the 20 new examples.
 Note that \aprove{} can \emph{prove} $\AST$ for 70 of the 158 examples and \emph{prove} $\PAST$ for 31 of the 158 examples.
 So at most $158 - 70 = 88$ examples may be non-$\AST$ and \aprove{} can disprove $\AST$ for 24 of them.
 Similarly, at most $127$ examples may be non-$\PAST$ and \aprove{} disproves $\PAST$ for 49 of them.

 The experimental results for \Cref{theorem:embedding_loop_walks} confirm that one indeed needs more elaborate techniques than just a direct lifting of the loop detection technique to the probabilistic setting.
-Our experiments show that each of our theorems has its own benefits.
-More precisely, for each of the five theorems, there exist examples that can only be solved by this theorem but not by any of the other four theorems.
+Our experiments show that each of our five theorems has its own benefits.
+More precisely, for each theorem, there exist examples that can only be solved by this theorem but not by any of the other four theorems.

-Since ours is the first approach to disprove $\maybePAST$ of PTRSs automatically, we could not compare with other tools for termination analysis of PTRSs.
-While there exist techniques \cite{chatterjee2017StochasticInvariantsProbabilistic,takisaka2021RankingRepulsingSupermartingales} and the tool \textsf{Amber} \cite{amber} for disproving $\maybePAST$ of imperative programs, an experimental comparison would be problematic due to the fundamental differences between the considered languages.
+Since ours is the first approach to disprove $\PASTASTColor$ of PTRSs automatically, we could not compare with other tools for termination analysis of PTRSs.
+While there exist techniques \cite{chatterjee2017StochasticInvariantsProbabilistic,takisaka2021RankingRepulsingSupermartingales} and the tool \textsf{Amber} \cite{amber} for disproving $\PASTASTColor$ of imperative programs, an experimental comparison would be problematic due to the fundamental differences between the considered languages.